28 of the Most Beautiful New Zealand Beaches

 Suggested by Explore with Lora

 The landscape around 90 Mile beach is incredible.
-Surrounding the beach are massive sand dunes formed by the wind over many centuries.
+Surrounding this New Zealand beach are massive sand dunes formed by the wind over many centuries.
 You can rent bodyboards and go sliding down them which is so much fun!
 The beach is also bordered by the green Aupouri Forest, which provides a break from the hot sun.
 It’s completely surreal to go from lush forest to what feels like the Sahara Desert in a matter of minutes.

-Another cool feature about 90 Mile Beach is that it’s officially a highway so you can drive down the beach at low tide, just be sure to rent a 4×4 of you’ll get stuck!
+Another cool feature about 90 Mile Beach is that it’s officially a highway so you can drive down the beach at low tide, just be sure to rent a 4×4 or you’ll get stuck!
 After a day of fun at 90 Mile Beach, don’t forget to stay for the spectacular sunset that lights up the sky each night.

 18. Sandfly Bay